MarioTheOne/GRETEL/README.md

 ## General Information:

-GRETEL [1] is an open source framework for Evaluating Graph Counerfactual Explanation Methods.
+GRETEL [1] is an open source framework for Evaluating Graph Counterfactual Explanation Methods.
 It is implemented using the Object Oriented paradigm and the Factory Method design pattern.
-Our main goal is to create a generic plataform that allows the researchers to speed up the proccess of developing and testing new Graph Counterfactual Explanation Methods.
+Our main goal is to create a generic platform that allows the researchers to speed up the process of developing and testing new Graph Counterfactual Explanation Methods.

 ## Citation Request: